zer02wo/leetcode/README.md

 Each solution includes a link to the problem (or date/archive in the case of Leetle) for easy identification.
 I have included "tags" for problem types at the top of files which may assist in searching for something specific.

+Any (poorly drawn) diagrams (made in Kolourpaint with a mouse) can be found in the [/visual-explanations](/visual-explanations) directory.